Twitter Files: Nos. 6–7: FBI communications with Twitter Trust and Safety Team

 Nos.
-8-9: Relationship with the U.S. government
+8–9: Relationship with the U.S. government

 The eighth installment by Lee Fang on December 20, 2022, reported documents that showed the Twitter Site Integrity Team whitelisted accounts from United States Central Command (CENTCOM) used to run online influence campaigns in other countries, including Yemen, Syria, and Kuwait.
 This whitelisting prevented the accounts from being flagged.
-Many of the accounts didn't disclose their affiliation with the military, and posed as ordinary users.
-One of the accounts used a photo identified by Stanford as being a deep fake.
+Many of the accounts did not disclose their affiliation with the military, and instead posed as ordinary users.

 The ninth tranche of "Twitter Files" by Taibbi relates to the CIA and FBI's alleged involvement in Twitter content moderation.

 No. 10: Moderation of COVID-19 content

-The tenth installment was released on December 26, 2022, by David Zweig, which alleges that the U.S. government was involved in moderating COVID-19 content on Twitter.
+The tenth installment was published on December 26, 2022, by David Zweig, which alleges that the U.S. government was involved in moderating COVID-19 content on Twitter.

-During the House hearing on the Hunter Biden laptop controversy, Nancy Mace, a congresswoman, argued that Twitter should not have been suppressing reports from doctors when they tweeted content that went against the CDC's message regarding vaccines.

 No. 15: Hamilton 68 Dashboard

-On January 27, 2023, Matt Taibbi released the Twitter Files' fifteenth installment, which discusses the Hamilton 68 Dashboard maintained by the Alliance for Securing Democracy (ASD).
+On January 27, 2023, Taibbi published the fifteenth installment, which discusses the Hamilton 68 Dashboard maintained by the Alliance for Securing Democracy (ASD).
+Taibbi wrote, "News outlets for years cited Watts and Hamilton 68 when claiming Russian bots were 'amplifying an endless parade of social media causes – against strikes in Syria, in support of Fox host Laura Ingraham, the campaigns of both Donald Trump and Bernie Sanders."

+The ASD pushed back against Taibbi's claims by publishing a fact sheet "repeating its methodology in the Hamilton 68 project" and by fact-checking Taibbi's "major allegations in that day's 'Twitter Files'".
+The ASD described how the media often failed to "include the appropriate context when using the dashboard's data".

 Jackson Sinnenberg of The National Desk critiqued Taibbi's release, describing Taibbi's allegations and the response of the Alliance for Securing Democracy.
 Taibbi called ASD's work a "mix of digital McCarthyism and fraud [that] did great damage to American politics and culture".

-The ASD pushed back against Taibbi's claims by publishing a fact sheet "repeating its methodology in the Hamilton 68 project" and by fact-checking Taibbi's "major allegations in that day's 'Twitter Files'".
-The ASD described how the media often failed to "include the appropriate context when using the dashboard's data".
-Sinnenberg saw this as a "key to appropriately toning-down Taibbi's witch-hunt rhetoric".

-The ASD worked together with "right-wing media publications like The Daily Caller to push back against how many media organizations were using, or misusing, the data".
-Taibbi wrote in his Twitter Files tweet number 8 that "News outlets for years cited Watts and Hamilton 68 when claiming Russian bots were 'amplifying an endless parade of social media causes – against strikes in Syria, in support of Fox host Laura Ingraham, the campaigns of both Donald Trump and Bernie Sanders."
-Sinnenberg countered by noting that in 2018 the ASD had already explained how, contrary to media reports, they did not track bots.
+Sinnenberg noted that in 2018 the ASD had already explained how, contrary to media reports, they did not track bots.
 He describes how neither Twitter, Taibbi, or most media outlets "noted the specific disclaimers...at the end of the methodology guide".
 He sums up by noting that although Hamilton 68 was "an imperfect tool...calling it McCarthyism or fraudulent seems hyperbolic on Taibbi's part".